-Also notice that between the case-marking, cell and form complexity models, the difference between Conditional and Marginal R2 increases substantially, suggesting that the amount of variance that subfamily (the random effect) explains is greater in verbal argument coding strategies than nominal (case-marking) strategies.
+Between the case marking, cell and form complexity models, the difference between Conditional and Marginal R2 increases substantially, suggesting that the amount of variance that subfamily (the random effect) explains is greater in verbal argument coding strategies than nominal (case marking) strategies.
 However, even after removing an influential outlier like Limbu, the data fails to meet some assumptions, such as normality (all p-values < 0.05 for Shapiro-Wilk test) and homoscedasticity.
 Despite this, further investigation of the sociocultural traits that constitute the Hill/Valley framework shows consistent directions of effect, and one of the factors – whether a given language is spoken as an L2 by other speaker groups – is statistically significant, robust to resampling.

 However, sociocultural traits show consistent effect, and status as L2 is significant

-While the Hill/Valley framework does not seem to effectively predict the diversity in argument coding strategies, it does seem to be loading on sociocultural variables that generally pattern together for linguistic structure.
-All the sociocultural variables show consistent direction of effect with complexity measures, and specifically, whether a language is learnt as a second language by other speaker groups significantly lowers verbal (cell) complexity (β = -0.58, p = 0.047).
-The full results of all models can be viewed in Appendix D.
+While the Hill/Valley framework does not seem to effectively predict the diversity in argument coding strategies, it does invoke sociocultural variables that are commonly thought to pattern together in relation to linguistic structure.
+All the sociocultural variables show consistent direction of effect with complexity measures, even though their effects are generally not significant.
+Notably, whether a language is used as a second language by other speaker groups is significantly associated with verbal (cell) complexity (β = -0.58, p = 0.047).
+The full results of this model is given below in Table 9.

+Table 9: Coefficient estimates, standard error, degrees of freedom (df), t-values, p-values, and R-squared value for L2_status as a predictor of cell complexity in a mixed effects model with subfamily as a random effect (10 levels).
+N = 31.